aptejada/aptejada/README.md

 - 🔭 I’m currently working on [Giant Clam Microbiome Project](https://github.com/aptejada/GCMicrobiome)

-- 🌱 I keep on learning **bioinformatics and concepts related to molecular sciences**
+- 🌱 I keep on learning **data science, bioinformatics, and concepts related to molecular sciences**

 - ⚡ Fun fact **My favorite part of doing scientific research is when I hyperfocus on my computer screen, waiting for the scripts/codes to issue an error message or not.
 That's how I learned most of my bioinformatics and data analytics skill set.
 I'm no expert yet.
 I am still learning through the open resources shared by the experts.**